Take Action to Protect Yourself From Glaucoma

 Did you know that nearly three million people have glaucoma, yet half don’t know they have it?

 DR. RODGERS: Glaucoma is an eye disease that can rob you of your vision and comes with no early warning.
-No pain.
-No discomfort.
-No blurry vision.
-Nearly 3 million people have glaucoma, yet half don’t know they have it.
+No pain, no discomfort, no blurry vision.
+Nearly three million people have glaucoma, yet half don’t know they have it.

 DR. SIEVING: Glaucoma damages the optic nerve inside the eye.
 The damage is caused by an increase of eye pressure.
-If not treated, glaucoma causes a loss of peripheral vision, and later on a loss of all vision.
+If not treated, glaucoma causes the loss of peripheral vision and later on, a loss of all vision.

 Protect your vision.
 Get a complete eye exam.

-DR. RODGERS: Follow us on Twitter @HealthyMoments.
-This is Dr. Griffin Rodgers with the NIH.
+DR. RODGERS: For more information, follow us on Twitter @NIDDKgov.
+This is Dr. Griffin Rodgers.